wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_app/faq/footer-icons.md

   - /integrations/hosted/lightspeed_app/faq/footer-icons
 ---

-When using built-in Lightspeed payment methods, icons will appear in the footer when a payment method is enabled.
-Apps do not support this by default.
+When using built-in Lightspeed payment methods, icons appear in the footer when a payment method is enabled.
+The app does not support this by default.

-You can add ask your developer to add the images to your theme or you can add them by yourself.

-To help you, we have created a script which can automatically add the icons.
-Please note that that every theme can be different and you may have to make some changes for it to function.
+Ask your developer to add the icons to your theme.
+Themes can differ and you may need to make some changes for it to function.

-In order to obtain the script, please follow these instructions:
+To automatically add icons using a MultiSafepay script, follow these steps:

-1. Go to the _Settings_ page of our app.
+1. Log in to the MultiSafepay Control App.
+2. Go to **Settings** > **Footer icons**.
-2. Navigate to _Footer icons_ where you will find a generated script button.
-This will output a script in the text area below.
-Copy this script.
+3. Click the **Generate script** button.
+A script appears in the text area below.
-3. Go to your _Lightspeed Admin area_ > _Settings_ > _Web extras and Custom Javascript_.
-Paste the script into the Javascripts textbox, set the status to enable and click _Save_.
-Icons should now be visible in the footer.
+4. Copy the script to your clipboard.
+5. In your **Lightspeed Admin area**, go to **Settings** > **Web extras and custom Javascript**.
+6. Paste the script into the **Javascript textbox**.
+7. Set the status to **Enable**.
+8. Click **Save**.
+The icons appear in the footer.

-The generated icons update depending on the storefront and are ordered depending on the setting at the time of generation.
-If you update the settings, you will be required to update the script as well.
+Depending on the storefront, the display order of the generated icons is determined by the settings at the time of generation.
+If you update the settings, you need to update the script as well.